-H{\aa}stad~\cite{Hastad97} showed that, for every $\varepsilon > 0$, it is \NP-hard to approximate MAX-3SAT within a factor $8/7 - \varepsilon$, even if the input is restricted to satisfiable 3SAT instances.
-In other words, unless \ptime = \NP, there is no polynomial time algorithm which, given a satisfiable 3CNF formula, returns a variable assignment satisfying at least $\frac{\text{opt}}{8/7 - \varepsilon}$ clauses, where $\text{opt}$ is the maximal number of clauses which are satisfiable by a single variable assignment.
-We can leverage this, using the reduction from Theorem~\ref{thm:maxWeightNp}, to show that there is no polynomial time algorithm that approximates the tuple with the best weight with an sub-exponential approximation factor.
+Given a 3CNF formula, a polynomial time approximation algorithm with approximation factor $x$ returns a variable assignment satisfying at least $\frac{\text{opt}}{x}$ clauses, where $\text{opt}$ is the maximal number of clauses which are satisfiable by a single variable assignment.
+H{\aa}stad~\cite{Hastad01} showed that, for every $\varepsilon > 0$, it is \NP-hard to approximate MAX-3SAT with an approximation factor $x < 8/7 - \varepsilon$, even if the input is restricted to satisfiable 3CNF instances.
+In other words, unless \ptime = \NP, for every polynomial time approximation algorithm, there is a satisfiable 3CNF instance such that, for this instance, the algorithm does not return an approximation with approximation factor $x < 8/7 - \varepsilon$.
+We can leverage this, using the reduction from Theorem~\ref{thm:maxWeightNp}, to show that there is no polynomial time algorithm that approximates the tuple with the best weight with a sub-exponential approximation factor.